celestiaorg/celestia-app/x/payment/spec/docs.md

 ## Messages

-- [`MsgWirePayForData`](https://github.com/celestiaorg/celestia-app/blob/29e0a2751182499f7dc03598eabfc8d049ae62cb/x/payment/types/tx.pb.go#L32-L40) is a message that is created and signed by the user but it never ends up on-chain.
+- [`MsgWirePayForData`](https://github.com/celestiaorg/celestia-app/blob/b4c8ebdf35db200a9b99d295a13de01110802af4/x/payment/types/tx.pb.go#L32-L40) is created and signed by the user but it never ends up on-chain.
+Instead, it is "malleated" into it's component parts: data and a `MsgPayForData` message.
-- [`MsgPayForData`](https://github.com/celestiaorg/celestia-app/blob/29e0a2751182499f7dc03598eabfc8d049ae62cb/x/payment/types/tx.pb.go#L209-L219) is a "malleated" transaction that is created from metadata in the original `MsgWirePayForData`. `MsgPayForData` does end up on-chain.

-## PrepareProposal

-The malleation process occurs during the PrepareProposal step.
+- [`MsgPayForData`](https://github.com/celestiaorg/celestia-app/blob/b4c8ebdf35db200a9b99d295a13de01110802af4/x/payment/types/tx.pb.go#L208-L216) is one output of the malleation process.
+It contains metadata from the original `MsgWirePayForData` but not the associated data.

 ## Events